cseanburns/systems-librarianship/src/5a-install-wordpress.md

 We have not setup **Email**
 on our servers.
-It's actually quite complicated to setup an email server correctly and securely, but it wouldn't work well without having a domain name setup anyway.
+It's quite complicated to setup an email server correctly and securely, but it wouldn't work well without having a domain name setup anyway.